Path to Success

 The need, gap, problem or opportunity was not in alignment with your organization's mission, vision, values and strategic goals

-the intervention you identified and implemented was not the most appropriate one
+The intervention you implemented was not the most appropriate one

-the organization was not agile enough to adapt the intervention, once in progress, when new information or changing circumstances was presented
+The organization was not agile enough to adapt the intervention once in progress, when new information or changing circumstances were presented